 Apple News+ is a new subscription service in the Apple News app that lets you access magazines and paywalled content from some news sites.
 You have to pay a subscription fee to access Apple News+, and it is an add-on service that lives right alongside Apple's existing free Apple News content.
 This guide covers everything that you need to know about Apple News+, from pricing and availability to news sites and magazines included.

 Apple News+ Availability

-Apple News+ content is available right in the Apple News app through the new Apple News+ tab that shows up on iPhones, iPads, and iPod touch models running iOS 12.2 and Macs running macOS Mojave 10.14.4.
+Apple News+ content is available right in the Apple News app through the new Apple News+ tab that shows up on iPhones, iPads, and iPod touch models running iOS 12.2 and Macs running macOS Mojave 10.14.4 or later.

 You need to be in the U.S. or Canada to be able to subscribe to and access Apple News content at the current time, though Apple has plans to expand it to additional countries in the future.

 Apple News+ Pricing

 Apple News+ costs $9.99 per month in the United States and $12.99 per month in Canada.
 At the current time, there are no yearly subscription plans available.

 The $9.99 per month fee gives your entire family access to Apple News+ as long as you have Family Sharing set up.

 Apple is offering a 30-day free trial for Apple News+, and we have instructions on how to sign up here.
 You won't get charged the $9.99 per month fee until the free trial expires, but your free trial ends right when you cancel.